jsminet/js-docker/README.md

 ## Building your JasperReports Server images

 There are two images for JasperReports Server container deployments.
-- `jasperserver-pro`: JasperReports Server web application
+- `jasperserver-cp`: JasperReports Server web application
-- `jasperserver-pro-cmdline`: Command line tools.
+- `jasperserver-cp-cmdline`: Command line tools.
 Initialize the repository and keystore, export, import.

 ### Prepare the resources for the images